Ecclesiastical heraldry: Cross

-In the Catholic Church, display of a cross behind the shield is restricted to bishops as a mark of their dignity.
+In the Catholic Church, display of a cross behind the shield is restricted to bishops and archbishops as a mark of their dignity.
 The cross of an ordinary bishop has a single horizontal bar or traverse, also known as a Latin cross.
 A patriarch uses the patriarchal cross with two traverses, also called the cross of Lorraine.
 The papal cross has three traverses, but this is never displayed behind the papal arms.

 Beginning in the 15th century, the cross with a double traverse is seen on the arms of archbishops, and relates to their processional cross and the jurisdiction it symbolizes.
 Except for cardinals of the Roman Curia, most cardinals head an archdiocese and use an archiepiscopal cross on their arms.
-Other cardinals use a simple Latin cross, as is found in the arms of Cardinal Joseph Zen, bishop emeritus of Hong Kong, because Hong Kong is not an archdiocese.

-Today all cardinals are required to be bishops, but priests named cardinal at an advanced age often petition the pope for an exception to this rule.
-Bruno Heim says that since the cross is one heraldic emblem that only bishops have the right to bear, cardinals who are not bishops do not use it.
+Other cardinals use a simple Latin cross, as is found in the arms of Cardinal Joseph Zen, Bishop Emeritus of Hong Kong, because Hong Kong is not an archdiocese.
+Today all cardinals are required to be bishops or archbishops, but priests named cardinal at an advanced age often petition the pope for an exception to this rule.
+Bruno Heim says that since the cross is one heraldic emblem that only bishops have the right to bear, cardinals who are not bishops or archbishops do not use it.
 Notable examples are Cardinals Albert Vanhoye and Avery Dulles; the latter's arms do display a cross.